petsc/petsc/doc/docs/manual/vec.rst

 each direction; ``m*n`` must equal the number of processes in the MPI communicator, ``comm``.
-Instead of specifying the process layout, one may use ``PETSC_DECIDE`` for ``m`` and ``n`` so that PETSc will determine the partition using MPI.
+Instead of specifying the process layout, one may use ``PETSC_DECIDE`` for ``m`` and ``n`` so that PETSc will select the partition.
 The type of periodicity of the array is specified by ``xperiod`` and ``yperiod``, which can be ``DM_BOUNDARY_NONE`` (no periodicity), ``DM_BOUNDARY_PERIODIC`` (periodic in that direction), ``DM_BOUNDARY_TWIST`` (periodic in that